huly94/smart_museum_proj/README.md

 Sensors and actuators refer to real sensors and actuators, and for this reason here we provide a description of sensors and actuators used:
 1. Sensors:
-   - Sensor visitor age:  We need this sensor to distinguish different ages of visitors, in order to play to them different audio tracks and also to give them different experiences.
+   - **Sensor visitor age**:  We need this sensor to distinguish different ages of visitors, in order to play to them different audio tracks and also to give them different experiences.
 Therefore the right solution is the RFID thanks to which we can transmit information about the age of a visitor through a tag attached for example on the audio guide provided at the beginning of the visit.
    An example can be a RFID reader, with functionality read only, that detects tags at a distance of max 5 meters